input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/meta.md

 ## `campaign_id`

-Unique identifier [UUID] v4, which defines an election, e.g. "Catalyst Fund 1", "Catalyst Fund 2".

-## `election_id`

 This is a reply to another document.
 The format is the same as the [CBOR] Array form of [`ref`](#ref-document-reference).

+`campaign_id` defines a "campaign" of voting, e.g. "treasury campaign".

+## `election_id`

-`campaign_id` defines an election, e.g. "Catalyst Fund 1", "Catalyst Fund 2".
+Unique identifier [UUID] v4, which defines an election, e.g. "Catalyst Fund 1", "Catalyst Fund 2".

 ## `category_id`